Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 Listing rules are quite simple:

-- **Are listed:** projects with a proof that they did something and/or with a very minimal level of explanation (and I'm very tolerant) and of course commercial devices because they can be dismantled to look inside.
+- **Are listed:** projects with a proof that they did something and/or with a very minimal level of explanation and of course commercial devices because they can be dismantled to look inside.
+Projects made by people I know for sure are total assholes because they can be interesting anyway (the projects I mean).
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically A.I. generated garbage).
-Undocumented enough / unintelligible projects because README.md is not supposed to be a fucking license wall of text.
+Undocumented enough / unintelligible projects because README.md is not here for decoration.
 Projects / items that cannot be reproduced / bought.
 Reddit / X posts as they generally have zero added value compared to repositories.

-Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev) or some other cryptic listing, but most are not as this is a very niche topic here.
-I'm not affiliated with any online retro community anyway.
-I'm maintaining this list updated for my own nerdy satisfaction only.
+Some projets are probably yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev) or some other cryptic listing but I don't care.
+I'm not affiliated with any online retro community.
+I'm maintaining this list updated for my own satisfaction only.
 Consider that I'm definitely bored with the topic when updates cease.

 PRs are welcome if I've forgotten your awesome (and documented enough) project.
 That said, let's dive in !